-Use of Funds: The WCS Climate Adaptation Fund will not support the following types of activities: assisted migration, capital costs for fee title acquisitions or conservation easements, building construction, political lobbying, organizational capacity building (e.g., fundraising costs, staff training, etc.), captive breeding, zoo exhibits, or lethal eradication of wildlife.
+Use of Funds: The WCS Climate Adaptation Fund is unable to support the following types of activities: assisted migration of species, capital costs for fee title acquisitions or conservation easements, building construction, offshore marine conservation, political lobbying, organizational capacity building (e.g., fundraising costs, staff training, etc.), captive breeding, zoo exhibits, or lethal eradication of wildlife.
 Proposals that are primarily focused on conducting scientific research or data collection will not be considered.
-However, the collection of data as part of an inventory, monitoring, planning, or vulnerability assessment to support adaptive management efforts can be included in a proposal if those activities represent a small component of a larger, applied conservation project.
-See Section III below for additional details on matching funds requirements and other program rules.
+However, the collection of data as part of an inventory, monitoring, or evaluative assessment of adaptive management efforts can be included in a proposal if those activities represent a small component of a larger, applied conservation project.
+See Section IV below for additional details on matching funds requirements and other program rules.